Kittery Area Comprehensive Transportation System (KACTS)

 KACTS provides a UPWP on a biennial basis, which identifies the work to be accomplished by the MPO staff, and planning studies requested by member communities.

 The document below is our work plan for the next two years.
-It identifies KACTS transportation planning activities to be performed during 2022 and 2023.
-The KACTS Policy Committee, the Maine Department of Transportation (MaineDOT), and the region’s transit systems, are collaborating in the development of this two-year planning work program and budget.
-FHWA, FTA, state and local funds will support the majority of the tasks.
+It identifies KACTS transportation planning activities to be performed during 2026 and 2027.
+The KACTS Policy Committee, the Maine Department of Transportation (MaineDOT), and the region’s transit systems, collaborate in the development of this two-year planning work program and budget.
+FHWA, FTA, state and local funds support the majority of the tasks.

 Public Involvement Plan (PIP)